open-metadata/OpenMetadata/docs/overview/roadmap.md

 If you would like to prioritize any feature or would like to add a new feature that is not in our roadmap yet, please file an Issue on [Github](https://github.com/open-metadata/OpenMetadata/issues) or ping us on [Slack](https://slack.open-metadata.org).

+## Roadmap

+## 0.9.2 Release - Apr 20th, 2022

+### Collaboration

+* Support for Micro workflows and tasks
+* Users can request for description which becomes a task on owner of a dataset
+* Resolve threads and Pin threads around activity
+* Glossary approval workflow

+### Data Quality

+* Support for GreatExpectations to push the test result
+* Support for all the tests in GreatExpectations as JsonSchemas
+* Test Event notifications such as test success or failure
+* UX improvements to tests

+### Lineage

+* Spark Lineage support
+* Column level lineage API support
+* Provide versioning support to Lineage

+### Security

+* Improvements to UI login&#x20;
+* Support for AWS SSO and LDAP
+* Fine grained policy and operations approach which will give option to restrict per entity and tag based policy enforcement

+## 0.9.3 Release - May 25th, 2022

+### Data Insights

+* Show users/teams how their data doing
+* Cost analysis
+* How to improve Data culture

+### Data Quality

+* Data SLAs
+* Freshness and completeness
+* Ability to deploy GE tests from OpenMetadata UI

+### Lineage

+* Column Level Lineage support
+* Incident detection through Lineage

+### Collaboration

+* Tiering Report on how to improve data assets and data culture
+* Email notifications
+* Webbrowser notifications

+### ML Features

+* support ML feature UI
+* Sagemake connector

+## Latest Release - 0.9.0 - March 10th , 2022

+### Collaboration

+* Conversations in the main feed
+* Users can ask each other questions, add suggestions and replies
+* Turn some of the threads into tasks and provide it in MyData as number of tasks
+* Glossary
+* Table details - Click through on usage to see who or what services are using it, what queries are pulling from it.

+### Data QualityAbility to create and monitor the test cases&#x20;

+* Data Quality Tests support with Json Schemas and APIs
+* UI Integration to enable user to write tests and run them on Airflow

+### Glossary

+* Glossaries are a Controlled Vocabulary in an organization used to define the concepts and terminologies specific to a particular domain.
+* API & Schemas to support Glossary
+* UI support to add Glossary and Glossary Terms .
+* Support for using Glossary terms to annotate Entities and Search using Glossary Terms

+### Connectors

+* Apache Iceberg
+* Azure SQL
+* Clickhouse
+* Clickhouse Usage
+* Databricks
+* Databricks Usage
+* Delta Lake
+* DynamoDB
+* IBM DB2
+* Power BI
+* MSSQL Usage
+* SingleStore
+* Apache Atlas ,Import Metadata from Apache Atlas into OpenMetadata
+* Amundsen, Import Metadata from Amundsen into OpenMetadata

+### Lineage

+* DataSource SQL Parsing support to extract Lineage
+* View Lineage support

+### Pipeline

+* Capture pipeline status as it happens

+### Security

+* Security policies through the UI
+* Configuration personas and authorization based on policies
+* AWS SSO support

 ## 0.4 Release - Sep 20th, 2021

 #### Theme: Topics, Dashboards, and Data Profiler